AdobeDocs/audience-manager.it-IT/help/using/features/destinations/key-value-pairs.md

  </tbody>
 </table>

-## Serializzazione destinazione {#destination-serialized}
+## Destination Serialization {#destination-serialized}

 Una destinazione serializzata combina più caratteristiche in una singola stringa e invia tali informazioni a una destinazione.

 <!-- c_dest_serialized.xml -->

-La trasmissione serializzata contribuisce a migliorare l&#39;efficienza perché più caratteristiche vengono attivate in sequenza, anziché in parallelo.
+La trasmissione serializzata contribuisce a migliorare l'efficienza perché più caratteristiche vengono attivate in sequenza, anziché in parallelo.
 Questo fornisce al server di destinazione un tempo sufficiente per ricevere, elaborare e restituire i dati prima di rispondere a richieste aggiuntive.

 ### Destinazioni supportate

-In [!DNL Audience Manager], potete serializzare e inviare dati a qualsiasi destinazione con cui desiderate lavorare.
-Tuttavia, prima di utilizzare questa funzione, è necessario conoscere la destinazione [!DNL URL] e dove inserire alcune macro richieste o facoltative.
+In [!DNL Audience Manager], you can serialize and send data to just about any destination you want to work with.
+However, before using this feature, you will need to know the destination [!DNL URL] and where to place some required or optional macros.
 Ottenere le informazioni sulla posizione della macro dal partner di destinazione.
 See [Destination Macros Defined](../../features/destinations/destination-macros.md#destination-macros-defined) for more information.